Yellowstone Expedition of 1873: Expedition Casualties

 Colonel Staneley's expedition suffered 11 men killed, and 1 man wounded.
 Names of four of the killed: John Honsinger, 7th Cavalry senior veterinarian surgeon; Augustus Baliran, 7th Cavalry sutler; Private John Ball, 7th Cavalry; Private John H. Tuttle, Company E, 7th Cavalry; One of the wounded; First Lieutenant Charles Braden, 7th Cavalry.

 Native American casualties while fighting the Expedition were estimated to number 5 killed, with numerous other warriors and horses wounded.

 Aftermath

 Lieutenant Colonel George A. Custer, Captain Thomas W. Custer, Captain George W. M. Yates, First Lieutenant James Calhoun, and Second Lieutenant Henry M. Harrington, 7th Cavalry officers accompanying the Yellowstone expedition were all killed during the Battle of the Little Bighorn, Montana on June 25, 1876.
 Captain Myles Moylan and Second Lieutenant Charles Varnum were also present but survived the battle.
 Moylan, four years later, was awarded the Congressional Medal of Honor for conspicuous bravery at the Battle of Bear Paw, Montana, on September 30, 1877, against the Nez Perce under Chief Joseph near present-day Havre, Montana.

 Sitting Bull, Gall, Crazy Horse and Rain in the Face who all participated in the fighting against the Yellowstone Expedition of 1873 also participated in the Battle of the Little Big Horn.

+The campaign resulted in the encirclement of the Sioux Lands reserved by the 1868 Treaty of Fort Laramie, putting the Lakota, Cheyenne, and Arapahoe in an unfavorable position for the upcoming Great Sioux War.